shauneang/Season-Of-Gifting/README.md

 The tests cover the possible scenarios encountered by the 3 functionalities stated above in Product Overview

 Unfortunately the approach I adopted does not work on a few test cases which requires the `redemption` table to not have any conflicting `team_name`s.
-I hope to continue to figure out how to use a testing database to run my tests, inject mock data and reset the data after each test.
+I hope to continue to figure out how to use a testing database to run my tests, inject mock data and reset the data after each test instead of the production databse.
+However, the rest of the test cases still run successfully.

 ### Approach 1: Mocking Prisma (Unsuccessful)